Sip smartly and guilt-free with our handy guide to buying the best-tasting, lower-calorie vino. Cheers!

 4. Avoid added sugar in Champagne

-Stocking up for the summer?
+Stocking up?
 Here are Puckette's top three picks for delicious, refreshing, lower-calorie wines for the warmer months:

 1. German Kabinett or Spatlese Reisling: Thanks to strict alcohol and sugar regulations in Germany, these wines have only 7.5 grams sugar per bottle and are very low-alcohol (about 9 percent ABV).
 A cold glass of Reisling is sweet and refreshing, a perfect summertime drink.